 How do I set up my projector?

-Your projector is designed to be installed on a wall or ceiling (with the included mount).
+Your ultra-short throw projector is designed to be installed on a wall (with a wall mount) or vertically on a table (with a table mount) to create an interactive tabletop workspace.

 Keep these considerations in mind as you select a projector location:

-- Follow the instructions in the Installation Guide to install the projector on a wall or ceiling.
+- Follow the instructions in the Installation Guide to install the projector using the included mounting equipment.

 - Leave plenty of space around and under the projector for ventilation, and do not place it on top of or next to anything that could block the vents.